Azorant/elden-ring-api/README.md

 ## Documentation
 The documentation can be viewed at [eldenring.cubed.gg/swagger](https://eldenring.cubed.gg/swagger)

+You can view the [Trello board](https://trello.com/b/DFMNpb0w) to see what's planned and in the works.

 ## Getting started
 You will need [Docker](https://docs.docker.com/get-docker/) and [MongoDB](https://www.mongodb.com/) installed on your system.